 APA Style 7th edition (Publication Manual, 7th ed., 2020)

 Created by Prof. Mike Strahan

-Found the following work while searching ERIC, and retrieved online after clicking
+Found the following work while searching one of the Library databases, and retrieved online through direct subscription with publisher.

 Floor Effects Associated With Universal Screening and Their Impact on the Early Identification of Reading Disabilities